 (65-8 BC) with the saying "Carpe diem" (enjoy / use the day).

-When judging a wine is meant by hedonistic consciously describing subjective with unclear and also on the basis of missing criteria incomprehensible adjectives such as beautiful, pleasant, unpleasant, extraordinary, convincing, bad, inspiring, impressive, unique, stunning, dreamlike, gorgeous, animating memorable, gripping and similar, or severely shortened to "tastes" or "does not taste".
+When judging a wine is meant by hedonistic deliberately subjective description with ambiguous and also due to lack of criteria incomprehensible adjectives such as nice, pleasant, unpleasant, extraordinary, convincing, bad, inspiring, impressive, unique, stunning, dreamlike, captivating, animating memorable, gripping and similar, or severely shortened to "tastes" or "does not taste".
 The "normal" untrained wine connoisseur judges a wine mainly hedonistically - not infrequently in the short form.
 Also the phenomenon of the so-called holiday wine

 is hedonistic.
 In the evaluation of the best wines in the Swiss canton Vaud